 Just like a water heater with a tank, the minerals in hard water can affect your tankless water heater.
 Over time, minerals can build up and create problems with your system or even cause permanent damage.
 Water softener can help reduce these issues to some degree, but you’ll also need routine preventative maintenance from your Houston plumber.

 To help keep your tankless water heater in good shape, you’ll need to flush the system frequently.
 Most manufacturers recommend doing this at least once every six months.
-However, in some cases you may need this service more frequently for particularly hard water.
-This helps remove some of the minerals that can buildup in your tankless water heater.
+However, in some cases, you may need this service more frequently for particularly hard water.
+This helps remove some of the minerals that can build up in your tankless water heater.

 Additionally, you should schedule descaling services at least once a year as well.
-While flushing can help remove some of the mineral buildup, descaling involves removing mineral buildup in your system.
+While flushing can help remove some of the mineral buildups, descaling involves removing mineral buildup in your system.
 Mineral buildup can reduce its efficiency and may start to cause problems that need repair.

 At Santhoff Plumbing Company, we offer expert water heater repair for traditional and tankless systems.
 As a leading Houston plumbing company, we provide repair, replacement, and installation for all types of plumbing.
 Our team is here to help with all the plumbing services you need.
 We’ve been proudly serving the greater Houston community since 1974 and have the experience you need for your home.
-Call us today at (713) 665-4997 to talk to one of our experts and schedule service.
+Call us today at (713) 665-4997 to talk to one of our experts and schedule a service.
 We are here to serve you.